-These reviews and studies on measures of person-centred dementia care were conducted in countries outside of Singapore.
+These reviews and studies on measures of person-centred dementia care were conducted in countries outside Singapore.
 More research is needed to examine and establish their quality and usefulness in this local context.
-Additionally, some of the above tools which were specific to the field of dementia have been noted to have mixed support for their respective psychometric properties.
+Additionally, some of the above tools which are specific to the field of dementia have been noted to have mixed support for their respective psychometric properties.
 Similarly, some of them may not have had their reliability and validity substantially established.
 However, these instruments still offer an adequate foundation for the journey to build and enhance the person-centredness of a dementia care environment.
-To find out more about the application of these tools in the Singapore context, please visit Dementia Singapore Academy's Consultancy service page and connect with the team to set up a discussion.